 What Is the Discovery Rule?

-The discovery rule is often applied in cases involving latent injuries or defects where the damage or defect is not immediately apparent.
-The plaintiff may not realize they have a claim until some time has passed.
+This principle is particularly relevant in cases involving latent injuries or defects, where the damage or defect may not be immediately apparent.

 What if the Statute of Limitations Has Passed?